creditimpact/grant-platform/README.md

 The document upload flow accepts **PDF**, **JPG/JPEG**, and **PNG** files up to 5MB each.

+## Document Library

+A versioned evidence library lives under `shared/document_library/`.
+The schema in `schema.json` validates the grant catalog, and `grants_v1.json` lists the required documents per grant key.
+The AI analyzer reads document type detectors from `shared/document_types/catalog.json`.

+To extend the library:

+1. Add a new document type detector in `shared/document_types/catalog.json`.
+2. Define the evidence requirements in a new versioned file under `shared/document_library/` (e.g. `grants_v2.json`).
+3. Update services to reference the new version if needed.

 ### Veteran Owned Business Grant

 This program awards a flat $10,000 to five veteran-owned small businesses each year.